510(k)

 3. the FDA’s classification determination is non-binding, and the accuracy of the FDA’s response is highly dependent upon the quality of the information provided by the company

-In this case, I was able to answer the client’s question about device classification over the phone without any charge.
+In this 510k case study, I was able to answer the client’s question about device classification over the phone without any charge.
 The client indicated that they wanted to launch a product similar to Surgiseal.
 I was able to use the US FDA Registration and Listing Database to identify the product classification by merely typing “Surgiseal” in the field for “Proprietary Name.”
 Adhezion Biomedical LLC is registered as the manufacturer of Surgiseal.
 The three-letter product code “MPN,” and the device is a Class II device requiring premarket notification via a 510k submission.

 This product classification also gives my client additional options that are not available to all companies that are trying to achieve 510(k) clearance for the first time.
 Most new products can only achieve initial 510(k) clearance from the US FDA by submitting a “traditional” 510(k).
 This process is supposed to take 90 days—assuming there are no significant questions about the submission, and the reviewer has a manageable workload to review.
 The average time for determination of 510k clearance is currently between 120 and 180 calendar days.